azure-buddy/azure-buddy-online-website/content/contributions/_index.md

 - Elastic on Azure
 - Clickhouse using Azure services

-Follow us and don't miss another external contribution.
+Follow us and don't miss another external contribution is the space of cloud native computing and opensource initiatives!
 ---